khushi03112000/GitHub-Actions-Demo-Python-Project/README.md

 ### What It Does

 * `addition.py`: Contains a function to add numbers and has inline test code using `pytest`.
 * `first-actions.yaml`: GitHub Actions workflow that sets up Python and runs the script through `pytest`.
+This GitHub Actions workflow automates the process of testing Python code whenever changes are pushed to a repository.
+This workflow ensures that your Python code is automatically tested with two different Python versions whenever you push changes.
+It helps catch bugs early and maintain code quality across environments.

 ---